junkoda/kaggle_contrails_solution/entry_points.md

 ## Full training

-The final model requires about 40GB RAM (24 GB is insufficient).
+Training the final models requires about 40GB RAM (24 GB is insufficient).
 The required RAM can be reduced with smaller batch size, but the model performance could be different.

 ```bash